 Concerts at Jackson Triggs Winery return again this year, the line-up is sure to be exciting!
 Tickets go on sale this Spring – check with their website for the exact dates.

-Niagara Craft Shows takes place May 16 & 17, 2020.
+Niagara Craft Shows takes place in the spring.
 With over 17,000 square feet of some of Canada’s best Artisans, Crafters and Gourmet Food Creators you are sure to find something to take home!

-The weekly Wednesday night Supper Market returns on May 20, 2020 and will run until Sept.
-16, 2020.
+The weekly Wednesday night Supper Market returns from May to September.
 It is always guaranteed to be a fun evening with numerous food vendors, music, wine & beer.
-Also at the same location is the Market at the Village on Saturday mornings starting May 23, 2020.
+Also at the same location is the Market at the Village on Saturday mornings starting in May to June.

-The Shaw Guild Garden Tour will take place on June 12 & 13, 2020.
-Eight gardens have been selected for 2020.
-A VIP experience will be held on June 12, 2020 at 6pm with an intimate evening strolling through enchanting gardens accompanied by live music, complimentary hors d’oeuvres and wine.
-Reduced early bird tickets are on sale until March 15, 2020.
+The Shaw Guild Garden Tour Eight gardens are selected.
+A VIP experience will be held on the first evening, with an intimate evening strolling through enchanting gardens accompanied by live music, complimentary hors d’oeuvres and wine.
+Reduced early bird tickets will go one sale.

-The 29th Annual NOTL Horticultural Society Garden Tour will take place on July 11, 2020 from 10-5pm.
+The Annual NOTL Horticultural Society Garden Tour will take place in July.
 Always a beautiful event!

 Monday to Friday,

 Click to see more.

 Grapescape Wine Tours